akiss/akiss/README.md

 You will need OCaml; version 4.01 is known to work.

-An experimental feature of Akiss for AC operators also requires a external tool:
+An experimental version of Akiss supporting the xor operator also requires both Maude and Full Maude:

  * [maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System) (version 2.7)

-You shouldn't need them if you don't use the feature.
+You shouldn't need it if you don't use the feature.
+See XOR.md for more information on that branch.

 For parallelising the saturation process, Akiss needs the following library: